tinkertanker/discord-missing-person-finder/README.md

-# Discord Attendance Checker
+# Discord Missing Person Finder

-A Discord bot for checking attendance in a hackathon by comparing Discord members against an attendee list.
+A tool for identifying registered attendees who are missing from your Discord server.

 ## Setup